 My parents started reading to me from the time I was a baby.
 My mom is an avid reader and worked at the public library for most of my childhood.
 There was never a scarcity of books in my childhood home!

 While I enjoyed playing outdoors as a child, I often got distracted by a good book, as you can see here.
-If you couldn’t find me running in the sprinklers or climbing our cherry tree, I was probably in my room, buried in a book.
+If you couldn’t find me running in the sprinklers or climbing our cherry tree, I was probably in my room buried in a book.

 I was one of those weird kids who loved writing book reports, and around fourth grade I discovered the typewriter!
 I remember feeling so grown up sitting down and typing away.
-Notice the mug—you’ll still see me in this pose today, except a few years older and typing on a laptop.
+Notice the mug—you’ll still see me in this pose today except a few years older and typing on a laptop.

-By the time I graduated high school, I’d outgrown my obsession with English rock bands, so the story I’d worked tirelessly on as a young teenager slipped onto the backburner, along with my passion for fiction writing.
+By the time I graduated high school, I’d outgrown my obsession with English rock bands, so the story I’d worked tirelessly on as a young teenager slipped onto the backburner along with my passion for fiction writing.
 I went on to major in business administration, aiming to become an accountant like my number-loving dad.

-My husband took me to London for our 15th wedding anniversary.
-This was also a research trip, since my books are set in London.
-In this photo, we’re attending a performance of Pride and Prejudice at Regent Park’s Open Air Theatre.
+My “Faithfully Yours” four-book series is set in London, so my husband took me there for our 15th wedding anniversary, which doubled as a research trip.
+In this photo, we’re attending a performance of “Pride and Prejudice” at Regent Park’s Open Air Theatre.
 It was rained out halfway through!
-(This is mentioned in my first book, Never Let Go).
+(This is mentioned in Never Let Go).